Our mission is to foster intercultural understanding and to empower Hispanics to overcome the challenges they face and make

 their voices heard in the community.

 Our positive impact is visible and tangible.
-We have helped thousands of adults, youth and children adjust to life in the U.S., access the services they needed to succeed, and affirm their rights.
+We help thousands of adults, youth and children adjust to life in the U.S., access the services they needed to succeed, and affirm their rights.
 We serve as a bridge between the Hispanic community and non-profits, government agencies and law enforcement.

-We have also helped dozens of non-profit and governmental agencies to respond to the needs of the Hispanic community by learning about Hispanic issues and culture, and revising policies or procedures that may prevent Hispanics from accessing services.
+We also help dozens of non-profit and governmental agencies to respond to the needs of the Hispanic community by learning about Hispanic issues and culture, and revising policies or procedures that may prevent Hispanics from accessing services.